Zheng-D/MNMO/README.md

 # MNMO
 Discover driver genes from a multi-omics data based multi-layer network

 ## Installation

+Please ensure that R Studio are installed before running the code.
-You can install the development version of MNMO like so:
+Then you can install the development version of MNMO like so:

 ```{r, eval=FALSE}
 library(psych)